blabu/GUIForRunner/Readme.md

-Simple user interface for searcher
+Simple user interface for "Runner".
+Based on simple JSON api.